yosefw/yosefw.github.io/README.md

 ------------

-This website is built with LESS and Jekyll and hosted (obviously) on GitHub.
+This website is built with LESS, jQuery and Jekyll and hosted (obviously) on GitHub.